xica/heroku-buildpack-scipy/README.md

 - NumPy 1.8.1
 - SciPy 0.14.0

-This buildpack is currently very simple in that it will install *only* these versions, even if you specify a different version in requirements.txt.
-This can be improved in the future if there is enough interest.

 This package will also install compiled runtime libraries for BLAS, LAPACK, ATLAS, and Fortran, which are needed by NumPy and SciPy at runtime.